-The Halifax Academy has an agreed admission number of 60 placed in Reception.
+The Halifax Academy has an agreed admission number of 60 places in Reception.

 Where parental preference exceed the number of places available, the following criteria will be applied in the order set out below to determine which children to admit: